Sewbo is getting closer to disrupting the sweatshop

 Logitech releases a $200 webcam that shoots 4K video

 Jon Zornow, the founder of Sewbo, made waves in September after announcing that he had built the first robot to sew a t-shirt without human intervention.
-Using a robot arm and an automatic sewing machine, Zornow took some carefully-prepared material and ran it through a pre-programmed series of moves.
+Using a robot arm and an automatic sewing machine, Zornow took some carefully prepared material and ran it through a pre-programmed series of moves.

 It worked.
 Out popped a t-shirt.